Quantification and visualization of protein-membrane and protein-protein interactions

 Proteins use specific lipid receptors to attach to the plasma membrane.
 We are interested in the molecular interaction between membrane-confined receptors and proteins and how this interaction influences the overall membrane structure.
 In particular, we study the following systems:

-Receptor recruitment to inhibitory GABAergic and glycinergic synapses is controlled by the scaffold protein gephyrin and the adaptor protein collybistin.
-Collybistin is a Dbl-family guanine nucleotide exchange factor and is composed of a Dbl-homology (DH) and pleckstrin-homology (PH) domains.
-In addition, in most collybistin isoforms, an additional N-terminal src-homology 3 (SH3) domain is found.
-We address the question, which component, i.e. which PIP is responsible for recruiting collybistin to the synaptic membrane by using quantitative methods such as surface plasmon resonance and reflectometric interference spectroscopy.
+The organization of receptors into inhibitory GABAergic and glycinergic synapses is controlled by the scaffold protein gephyrin and the adaptor protein collybistin 2.
+Collybistin 2 is a guanine nucleotide exchange factor belonging to the Dbl family, which is composed of a Dbl homology (DH) and pleckstrin homology (PH) domains.
+In addition, a collybistin 2 isoform has an N-terminal src homology 3 (SH3) domain.
+We are interested in how the individual proteins of the GABAergic synapses interact with each other to generate the inhibitory postsynaptic domain.
+We use quantitative methods such as reflectometric interference spectroscopy to investigate this.

 One of the main players in linking the plasma membrane to the cytoskeleton is the protein ezrin, a member of the ezrin-radixin-moesin (ERM) family.
 Ezrin is found in a dormant conformation in the cytosol.
 Once activated, it is localized at the plasma membrane.
-We investigate, which factors lead to the activation of the protein, which result in the attachment of F-actin.
-To quantify and visualize ezrin and F-actin binding, we make use of reflectometric interference spectroscopy, fluorescence microscopy and atomic force microscopy.
-By means of collodial probe microscopy, we were able to determine the binding forces involved in ezrin-F-actin interactions.
+We investigate, which factors lead to the activation of the protein, which results in the attachment of F-actin.
+To quantify and visualize ezrin and F-actin binding, we use reflectometric interference spectroscopy, fluorescence microscopy, and atomic force microscopy.

 The bacterial Shiga toxin produced by Shigella dysenteriae and Shiga toxin producing E. coli strains (STECs) gets internalized into the cell after binding of the B-subunits to its natural receptor lipid Gb3.
 We analyze, how the molecular structure of the lipid Gb3 impacts the primary step of internalization of the toxin by a combination of fluorescence and atomic force microscopy.